 mean uterine volume reduction by 26-59%

-the overall complication rate is at ~10% with major complications at ~1.5%
+the overall complication rate is approximately 10% for minor complications, with major complications at 1.5%

-In a recent study of two years following therapy, women with symptomatic uterine fibroids were shown to have mildly better health quality of life results with Myomectomy than uterine artery embolization 10.
+In a study of follow up two and four years after uterine artery embolization or myomectomy, women with symptomatic uterine fibroids were likely to have mildly better health quality of life results with myomectomy than uterine artery embolization at two years, but equivalent outcome at four years 10,14.